App Manager

 key is needed to be imported from such a KeyStore, the relevant options

-should be should as specified above.2.6.10 About the device
+should be should as specified above.

 Scanner page appears after clicking on the scanner button in the App Info tab.
 External APK files can also be opened for scanning from file managers, web browsers, etc.

 It scans for trackers and libraries, and displays the number of trackers and libraries as a summary.
 It also displays checksums of the APK file as well as the signing certificates.
 If VirusTotal is configured in the settings, it also attempts to retrieve reports from VirusTotal, or uploads the APK file if it is not in the database.
+It also display a link to the Pithus report provided the Internet features are enabled.

 Disclaimer.